 The Executive Division, under the direction of the Chief Executive Officer, provides leadership for all activities of the Lottery to carry out its objectives and overall statutory mission to maximize net revenues for the Lottery's beneficiaries.
 The division establishes and directs the organization's day-to-day operating strategy and plan.
-In addition, the division performs as a liaison among the Board, the Governor, the Legislature, governmental entities, external providers of goods and services, retailers, the public and Lottery divisions and employees.
-Also, within the Executive Division is Product Development, which manages and monitors the instant products, including such areas as game launches, game endings, and performance analysis using several key performance measures.
+In addition, the division performs as a liaison among the Board, the Governor, the Legislature, governmental entities, external providers of goods and services, retailers, the public, and Lottery divisions and employees.
+Also, within the Executive Division is Product Development, which manages and monitors the instant and online products, including such areas as game launches, game endings, and performance analysis using several key performance measures.
+In addition, within the Executive Division is communications and retailer recruitment.
+Communications is responsible for all aspects of corporate communications including creating news releases and responding to requests for information by the public and the media.

-The Finance Division, under the direction of the Director of Finance, performs all the activities associated with the financial and accounting functions of the Lottery, including the general ledger; cash management; retailer accounts receivable and debt collection; fixed asset accounting; game accounting; payroll and benefit accounting, payment, and review; and tax reporting and payment.
+The Administration Division, under the direction of the Chief of Staff/Director of Administration, performs all the activities associated with the financial and accounting functions of the Lottery, including the general ledger; cash management; retailer accounts receivable and debt collection; fixed asset accounting; game accounting; payroll and benefit accounting, payment, and review; and tax reporting and payment.
 In addition, the division provides financial reporting, disclosure, and compliance with generally accepted accounting practices and budget compilation, including the quarterly and annual financial reporting of revenues, expenses, and net revenues to the State of New Mexico; the financial audit and related compilation of financial statements, related notes, and the Management's Discussion and Analysis (MDA) for the fiscal year; the statutorily required annual proposed operating budget for the Lottery for the succeeding fiscal year and the final proposed budget by division for Board of Directors' approval.
 Furthermore, the division is responsible for the procurement of materials and services; claims center payment of prizes and sales of tickets; and accounts payable.
+The warehouse component of the Administration Division is responsible for the packing and shipment of the Lottery's instant scratcher tickets and for the maintenance and shipping of Lottery premium and point of sale items.
+The division is also responsible for the management of building and grounds maintenance and vehicle fleet operations and maintenance.